Harald-U/istio101/workshop/exercise-3/README.md

     > If the previous command errors, it might be due to your resource group name.
 Try -g Default rather than default

     > See all resource groups by running `ibmcloud resource groups`.
-If it fails due to the region, try `au-syd` rather than `us-south`.
+If it fails due to the region, try `eu-de` rather than `us-south`.

 1. Create the service key for the Tone Analyzer service.
 This command should output the credentials you just created.
 You will need the value for **apikey** & **url** later.
+Save them in your environment file, too!

     ```shell
     ibmcloud resource service-key-create tone-analyzer-key Manager --instance-name my-tone-analyzer-service